FACT-Finder-Web-Components/documentation/markdown/1.x/en/core-event-aggregator.md

 ## Hooking into the pipeline

 ### `addBeforeDispatchingCallback(fn):string;`
-Adds a callback which executes before every event i.e. `search`, `suggest`, `recommendation` and so on are sent.
+Adds a callback which executes before each event (e.g. `search`, `suggest`, `recommendation`, etc.) is sent.
-The callback receives an event object enriched with basic data i.e. `sid` and, if available, a `type` property which corresponds to the event types of `FFCommunicationEventAggregator.addFFEvent(event)`.
+The callback receives an event object enriched with basic data (e.g. `sid`) and, if available, a `type` property which corresponds to the event types of `FFCommunicationEventAggregator.addFFEvent(event)`.

 If you want to intercept a search request for example, you could do: